-Computer Data Source Inc. are committed to protecting and respecting your privacy.
+Computer Data Source LLC. are committed to protecting and respecting your privacy.

 This policy discloses the basis upon which we process any personal data that you voluntarily provide to us or we collect from you and tells you about your privacy rights and how the law protects you.

 This website is not intended for children and we do not knowingly collect personal data from children under the age of 13.
 We request that children under the age of 13 do not submit personal data to us through our site.

 Full name of legal entity: Computer Data Source LLC.

 Postal address: 275 Industrial Way West Eatontown, NJ 07724